solidi/writing/80-the-ultimate-hot-wheels-legend.md

 Later, author and close confidant [Ralph Leighton](https://en.wikipedia.org/wiki/Ralph_Leighton) captured his delightful stories of merrymaking, including picking locks and breaching security checks at Los Alamos.

-The scientist's presence in the parking lot remained unverified for decades, and Dr. Feynman's [accounting](https://hoaxes.org/comments/papparticle2.html), which contained blatant mistakes, has never been corroborated.
+The scientist's presence in the parking lot remained unverified for decades, and Dr. Feynman's [accounting](https://hoaxes.org/comments/papparticle2.html), has never been corroborated.

 That is until a [newspaper print](https://josephpapp.com/gardena-valley-news-nov-21-1968/) appeared online in 2022 by an anonymous tribute site to the engine's inventor.
 It is believed the paper passed hands underground for a time, but it resisted the Internet's revelation.